Skip to main content

 Using Checkpoints

-• Checkpoints are automatically created before AI tools modify files
+• Checkpoints are automatically created before file modification tools execute

-• Each checkpoint has a unique timestamp identifier
+• Each checkpoint has a unique timestamp and filename identifier

 • System will notify when checkpoint creation is complete